Cascade: Multi-Agent Pentest¶

 Requirements¶

-- Reachable target: The scan must be able to reach the target URL
+- Reachable target: The assessment must be able to reach the target URL

-- Supported scans: Web applications, REST APIs, and GraphQL APIs
+- Supported assessments: Web applications, REST APIs, and GraphQL APIs

 - Authentication (optional): Configure when important surfaces are behind login

-- REST: the OpenAPI specification (when available through the scan) is written to
+- REST: the OpenAPI specification (when available through the assessment) is written to

 /workspace/schema.openapi.json.
 If no OpenAPI spec is attached, the known endpoint list is written to/workspace/schema.endpoints.json. - GraphQL: the queries / mutations / subscriptions metadata is written to